 In September 1987, I was fresh out of a clerkship with a wonderful family court judge in North Jersey.
 During the past year, I had learned so much about how to properly handle a divorce case by working closely with my mentor, a divorce court judge.

-When I started working for my new employer in September 1987, he brought one of my first clients into my office.
-At that time, my initial divorce retainer was $4,000.00 and I billed at the rate of $100.00 per hour (needless to say, both rates have gone up fairly significantly since that time, as have the rates of all lawyers).
+When I started working for my new employer in September 1987, he brought one of my first clients, "Barbara", into my office.
+At that time, my initial divorce retainer was $4,000.00 and I billed at the rate of $100.00 per hour (needless to say, both rates have gone up quite a bit over the past 32 years.)

 During the consultation, my prospective client asked me what I thought her divorce would cost her.
-I told her that the answer to the question is that no one knows for sure because it really is a function of how much time she and her husband spend fighting, and really a function of how cooperative they can be.
+I told her that no one knows for sure because it really is a function of how much time she and her husband spend fighting.

 I also told her that there are other variables that will affect her final legal bill, including whether her husband hires a cooperative lawyer or a combative lawyer, which judge we get, how complicated the issues are in her particular case, and other related factors.